-Single sex and disabled toilets are situated at the cafè and next to the central kiosk in an adjacent building.
+Single-sex and disabled toilets are situated at the cafè and next to the central kiosk in an adjacent building.

 None for those already on the Isle of Wight, otherwise the cost of transport.

 We observed groups of children repeatedly tapping the glass and almost shouting at nocturnal animals to elicit a response with no staff in the vicinity.
-The wallaby feeding we attended was spoiled by a large family group who threw food at the wallabies, too impatient to wait for them to show an interest and continued to do so despite repeated admonitions from the single member of staff present who was preoccupied selling wallaby food packets to first and repeating customers.
+The wallaby feeding we attended was spoiled by a large family group who threw food at the Wallabies, too impatient to wait for them to show an interest and continued to do so despite repeated admonitions from the single member of staff present who was preoccupied selling wallaby food packets to first and repeat customers.

 During quiet moments we caught a glimpse of what a visit could be like.
 We watched the lemurs play, eat and sunbathe, the red pandas climb to the top of their enclosure and a sloth came over from the back of its enclosure to inspect us.

-Amazon Zoo World present the animal kingdom in a positive and close-up, if somewhat run down environment and a visit is highly dependent on who else is visiting with you.
+Amazon Zoo World present the animal kingdom in a positive and close-up if somewhat run down environment and a visit is highly dependent on who else is visiting with you.
 Recommended during quieter times of the year.